mganss/XmlSchemaClassGenerator/README.md

       --gc, --generatedCodeAttribute
                              add version information to GeneratedCodeAttribute
                                (default is true)
+      --nc, --netCore        generate .NET Core specific code that might not work with .NET Framework (default is false)
 ```

 For use from code use the [library NuGet package](https://www.nuget.org/packages/XmlSchemaClassGenerator-beta/):